Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

 3. Each process inits the model.

-.. note:: Make sure  to set the random seed so that each model inits  with the same weights
+.. note:: Make sure to set the random seed so that each model initializes with the same weights.

 4. Each process performs a full forward and backward pass in parallel.